ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ## Install the Images

+In an Angular application, any items installed under `src/assets` will automatically be copied by the build process such that they are available for our application to use.
 There are several images we would like to display for our teas, but these assets to do not exist yet. <a download href="/assets/packages/ionic-angular/img.zip">Download the images</a> and unpack the zip file under `src/assets`, creating an `img` folder with the images in them.

 **Note:** the specifics on doing this depends on the type of machine you are using.
 On a Mac: